tlienart/layout-tester/syntax/code.md

   Long story short: avoid using these macros in your code cells.
 }

-You can also overwrite the `\show` command by defining a custom `lx_show` function in your utils (see [how to define latex commands](/syntax/utils/)) if you want to handle the output in your own way (or define your own alternative command that does it).
+Finally, you can also overwrite the `\show` command by defining a custom `lx_show` function in your utils (see [how to define latex commands](/syntax/utils/)) if you want to handle the output in your own way (or define your own alternative command that does it).